Swell

 Launched November 2021

+The goal of Dame.com was to create a seamless experience between products and content.
+It was meant to feel like a home base for Dame's offerings rather than just their blog.
 As the sole designer, I collaborated closely with the CEO and COO for their feedback.
 I also helped shape the content to tell Dame's story better.
 This case study explores this iteration.

 Challenges

 Dame faced a significant challenge in 2021 after winning the right to advertise on the NYC subway following a lawsuit against the MTA.
-However, the settlement terms required them to redirect the campaign to their blog, Swell, instead of their online store.
+However, the settlement terms required them to redirect the campaign to their blog, Swell, instead of their

 Several constraints added to the challenge: